Azure/pcs-config-dotnet/README.md

 * Create or update device groups
 * Get all or a single device group
 * Get or upload logo
-* Set or get overall solution settings
+* Get or set overall solution settings
-* Set or get individual user settings
+* Get or set individual user settings

 ## Documentation
 * View the API documentation in the [Wiki](https://github.com/Azure/pcs-config-dotnet/wiki)